 U.S. Supreme Court

-Philip was selected by his peers for inclusion in The Best Lawyers in America© 2019 in the field of Health Care Law.
+Philip was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2020 in the field of Health Care Law.
 Philip has been listed in Best Lawyers since 2016.

 Philip is a past chair of the Health Law Section of the New York State Bar Association, and a member of the American Bar Association, the American Health Lawyers Association, and the New York State Bar Association.